 - Columbia College has been educating human services workers since 1996.
 We have the experience to know what you need to become a professional in this area and secure employment.

 - Our one year accelerated Human Services diploma program gives you the opportunity to build a solid foundation in the helping profession by completing two years of study in one year.
 Complete fifty-weeks and you are finished, ready for work.

-- Not only to you build this foundation, but you can concentrate on a specialization area of your choice – Social Work Assistant, Youth Worker, Education Assistant.
+- Not only to you build this foundation, but you can concentrate on a specialization area of your choice – General or Education Assistant.

 - We prepare you to be employment ready.
 You engage in practicums, start networking in the profession, resume writing, interviewing strategies, attend practicum workshops, and get a certificate in Non-Violent Crisis Intervention Training.

 - This program is licensed by the Private Vocational Training Branch of the Alberta Government.

 Our Human Services Professional Diploma Program has a unique blend of core courses and specialization options.
 Find employment in many fields such as social work assistant, disability services worker, child and youth worker, an immigrant services counselor, child development worker, education assistant, or other areas in the field of Human Services.
 In our program you are able to choose the courses that make up your specialization.

 The Human Services Professional Program consists of the following:

 - Complete a 2 year diploma in 12 months – Accelerated Program!
 Be out quickly and start earning a salary.

 - 50 week program (12 months); 20 courses; 2 courses every 5 weeks; including 300 hour field practicum and an additional 28 hours of in-class practicum workshops.